Menu

 Owned By: Town of Scituate

-This reservoir, which provides drinking water to the Town of Scituate, was created by placing a dam on First Herring Brook.
+The First Herring Brook Reservoir in Scituate provides municipal drinking water.
+It was created by placing a dam on First Herring Brook.
 As this is part of the town water supply, along with Old Oaken Bucket Pond, downstream, water access and fishing are not permitted.
 But it’s a great place to enjoy the wildlife and the view!

 Features